Hash6232/tohno-chan-addons/README.md

-# tohno-chan-addons
+# tohno-chan-tweaks

-Collection of atomic injectble tweaks for tohno-chan (vichan).
+Collection of tweaks for tohno-chan (vichan).

 ## Posts